-Titanium dioxide (TiO2) is a vital and important ingredient in hundreds of products, including paints, plastics, inks, papers, cosmetics and pharmaceuticals.
+Titanium dioxide (TiO2) is one of the most versatile compounds in the world and is found in an extraordinarily diverse range of products and technologies we see and use every day, including paint, plastics, cosmetics, sunscreens, glass, and even catalytic converters.
 Its varied properties mean it can be used in many ways, for example as a vibrant white colourant, to protect from UV radiation, and to reduce pollution.

 It has been used safely for around 100 years in a staggering number of products.
 It has a history of regulatory approval, with thorough and continuous scientific assessment of its uses and production.

 - TiO2 is derived from one of the most abundant natural materials on earth and its chemically stable state provides a base for its use in numerous applications.

 - Several long-term studies on workers with regular exposure to titanium dioxide showed no harmful effects.

 TiO2 has been assessed for safety by a large number of regulatory authorities and has consistently been found safe for many of its intended applications.